mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 - The components' definition inside the theme were restructure under the `components` key, to allow people easier discoverability about the definitions regarding one component.

-- The `theme.palette.type` was renamed to `theme.palette.mode`, to better follow the "dark mode" term that is usually used for describes this feature.
+- The `theme.palette.type` was renamed to `theme.palette.mode`, to better follow the "dark mode" term that is usually used for describing this feature.

 ```diff
 import { createMuiTheme } from '@material-ui/core/styles';